matryx/nanome-docs/docs/navigation/lobby.md

 <vimg src="navigating-page/1.24.3meetingslobby.jpg" />

-The Meetings tab is the central location for users to manage and join scheduled meetings.
+The Meetings tab is the central location for users to manage and join scheduled meetings. <a href="https://blog.matryx.ai/nanome-v1-23-the-meetings-update-6bac8c553d4b">Check out our blog post for more details. </a>

 ### (5) Settings